j-tomasik/jtomasik.dev/landing/README.md

 ## License

-Copyright (c) 2019-present Olaolu Olawuyi.
+Copyright (c) 2023-present Jack Tomasik.
 All rights reserved.

 **The code, design and articles in this repository are intellectual property of the individual mentioned above (unless otherwise stated) and as such CANNOT be